10 – Sam’s Town

 The song’s chorus is infinitely contagious, but unlike some of the band’s other catchy hooks, there’s a real air of pathos here.
 Flowers sings in a certain scale that, when coupled with the lyrics – which beg for someone to help him – give the song a feeling of tragic desperation.
 You can really feel the pain and anguish in Flower’s voice.

-Other than its catchy, down tempo chorus, All These Things That I’ve Done is famous for the repeated lyrics of its bridge, in which the band employ a gospel choir to add some church-inspired theatricality to proceedings.
+Other than its catchy, down tempo chorus, All These Things That I’ve Done is famous for the repeated lyrics of its bridge, in which the band employs a gospel choir to add some church-inspired theatricality to proceedings.
 The meaning behind the bridge seems to suggest that Brendon does have faith in his religion but feels he is unsuited to take part in his church’s mission.
 Perhaps this song was some way for Flower’s to make sense of the contradictions within him.

 Regardless of the intent behind the song, this atmospheric and dramatic track is one of the many highlights from Hot Fuss, blending emotional lyrics with somehow somber guitar riffs and a great bass line (which the band later admitted to stealing from David Bowie!).
 If you’re looking for an introspective, beautiful alternative rock song, then look no further than All These Things That I’ve Done.